-In fact, the seaweed is a crucial ingredient in Japanese cuisine.
-Not only does we use kombu as a food ingredient in our daily lives, but there also exist snacks and candies that are made with the seaweed in Japan.
+Kombu, or kelp, is an edible seaweed commonly used to make soup stock or Dashi in Japan, which is known as an essential ingredient in Japanese cuisine.
+Not only do we prepare kombu as a food ingredient in daily life, but there even exist snacks and candies that are made from the seaweed in Japan.

 Kombu Ame (こんぶ飴)

 As the name Kombu Ame indicates, the primary ingredient of the Japanese candy is the seaweed kelp, and Kombu Ame is a long time favorite of us Japanese that is available in many supermarkets.
 By the way, “Ame (飴)” is the Japanese word mainly for hard candy.